This post may contain affiliate links. Please read our disclosure policy.

 Easy Creamed Corn

-Creamed Corn is one of those dishes that seems to get associated with the holiday meal.
-At least it was for me growing up.
+Creamed corn is one of those dishes that seems to get saved for the holiday table.
+At least, it was for me growing up.
+This was the kind of dish that we feasted on at Christmas and Thanksgiving.

 Want to save this recipe?